VidunderGunder/expo-prototype-tutorial/README.md

 There are endless ways of doing this, so I will make it as simple as possible and only use React components and functions here.
 If you want to learn ways of doing stuff like this more efficiently and scalable, take a look at my playlist: [Zero to Fullstack Hero](https://www.youtube.com/playlist?list=PLzWjrc7MKKxyffsM7YTBnogYpBh_QUIO0).

-If you are not familiar with what's going on below, just copy-paste the whole thing, and learn those concepts later by watching the playlist.
+If you are not familiar with what's going on below, just copy-paste the whole thing and learn those concepts later by watching the playlist.

 ```js
 import React, { useState } from "react";